2. Electric vehicle charging at home

 To help us identify the best locations for on-street charging points, we have designed a short survey to collect requests from residents who already have an electric vehicle or who are considering getting one in the near future.

-We intend to submit a funding bid to the Office for Low Emission Vehicles (OLEV) in 2018 and hope to install the first charging points early in 2019.
+We intend to submit a funding bid to the Office for Low Emission Vehicles (OLEV) and hope to install the first charging points early in 2020.